icglue/stimc/README.md

 allocated resources and ignore not yet allocated or already freed resources).

-Here an example with a snippet from a thread and a cleanup class for 2 variables a and b being objects of two classes A and B:
+Here an example with a snippet from a thread and a cleanup class for 2 variables a and b being objects of two classes A and B shows the general idea:

 ```cpp
 /* custom cleanup class */